dfsp-spirit/fsbrain/README.md

 ### Windows Installation Hints

-Under Windows 10, it seems that you will need to install the two R packages manually in R via the `install.packages` command in R: `shiny` and `manipulateWidget`.
+Under Windows 10, it seems that you will need to install these two packages manually via the `install.packages` command: `shiny` and `manipulateWidget`.

 ### Installation via Docker